pav0107/pav0107/README.md

 I've been learning JavaScript, React, Node, Express, Ruby, Ruby on Rails, HTML, CSS, SQL, Sinatra, Capybara, data structures and algorithms, and am competent using Git and GitHub.
 I'm a big fan of TDD and have tested with Jest, Jasmine, React Testing Library and RSpec.

-For more information on my experience, how it relates to software engineering, independent code reviews, education history and references, please head over to my [GitHub CV](https://github.com/pav0107/CV/)
+For more information on my experience, independent code reviews, education history and references, please head over to my [GitHub CV](https://github.com/pav0107/CV/)